 Located at the western entrance to campus, the Thompson School's classrooms, laboratories, and working enterprises are designed for career-related experience under realistic conditions.

-- Students majoring in Community Leadership gain enriching experiences working with organizations such as Families First, the N.H.
+- Students majoring in community leadership gain enriching experiences working with organizations such as Families First, the N.H.
 Housing Partnership, the Red Cross, New Hampshire Public Television, and on-campus groups.
 Students are involved with creating, operating, and evaluating these service-learning activities.

-- Culinary Arts students are engaged in a carefully designed curriculum combining theory with more than 700 hours of practical application of culinary techniques in modern production kitchens located on UNH's campus.
-Students are also required to complete a summer work experience of a minimum of 400 hours at a pre-approved establishment between their first and second years of study.
+- Culinary arts students are engaged in a carefully designed curriculum combining theory with more than 700 hours of practical application of culinary techniques in modern production kitchens located on UNH's campus.
+Students also are required to complete a summer work experience of a minimum of 400 hours at a pre-approved establishment between their first and second years of study.

 - Dietetic technology students utilize skills gained in the classroom by applying them in local hospitals and long-term care facilities and in community programs such as UNH Cooperative Extension Nutrition Connections and NH Food Bank Cooking Matters.
 Students complete a minimum of 450 practice hours under the supervision of preceptors who have expertise in their fields; they mentor students as they provide patient care as part of a hospital's nutrition care team, teach nutrition and healthy cooking classes in community programs, and design and prepare healthy recipes for our on-site restaurant.

 - Forest technology students integrate all aspects of forest management as they complete projects on more than 3,000 acres of University land.
 Using the school's sawmill and harvesting equipment, they contribute to the sustainable management of UNH lands.
 In the classroom and the forest, they develop skills and techniques critical to the future ecological and economic health and management of the natural resources of the state and region.
 Students are expected to enhance class work with an extensive work experience requirement.